ExoticGamerrrYT/adobe-firewall-blocker/README.md

 **_BE CAREFUL WITH THE ANTIVIRUS_**

 If it does not work disable antivirus.
+If you get an alert it is because the executable is not signed.

 ## :hammer: How to contribute?